Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Discussion and Conclusion

 Indeed, in this $e^+ + e^-\to \Xi^0 +\bar{\Xi}^0$ process both mechanisms make a significant contribution, and they explain the main part of the final result.
-In turn, one of the important results is that the curve we obtained reproduces the tendency of the experimental points in the left and right shoulders relative to the central point.
-When performing computations in this process, we did not use any procedures for fitting.
+In turn, one of the important results is that the curve I obtained reproduces the tendency of the experimental points in the left and right shoulders relative to the central point.
+When performing computations in this process, I did not use any procedures for fitting.
 For this purpose, all necessary parameters were used fixed for the $p \bar {p}$ production channel in \cite{Bystritskiy}.
-We aimed to implement a fine scan with small steps of the energy area around the charmonium resonance $\psi(3770)$.
+I aimed to implement a fine scan with small steps of the energy area around the charmonium resonance $\psi(3770)$.

-Hence we can draw a solid conclusion that in this work, as in other works, in the charmonium decay the vertex phases $\psi \to p\bar{p}$, \, $\psi \to \Lambda\bar{\Lambda}$, \, $\psi \to \Sigma^0 \bar{\Sigma}^0$, \, $\psi \to \Sigma^+ \bar{\Sigma}^-$ and $\psi \to \Xi^0 \bar{\Xi}^0$ are large ($\phi_\psi \sim 200^\circ$) and can be measured accurately in these channels.
-It is to be noted that the generation of a large phase for the production of a hyperon pair in the $e^-e^+$ annihilation process was shown in the present work and in a series of other works \cite{Ahmadov1,Bystritskiy,BA,Ahmadov2,Ahmadov3,Kuraev}.
-Finally, in conclusion, we intend to report that in the future we plan also to consider other binary processes of final state formation activated by charmonium annihilation.
+Thus, given the above, I can reasonably conclude that in our paper, as in other works, in the charmonium decay the vertex phases $\psi \to p\bar{p}$, \, $\psi \to \Lambda\bar{\Lambda}$, \, $\psi \to \Sigma^0 \bar{\Sigma}^0$, \, $\psi \to \Sigma^+ \bar{\Sigma}^-$ and $\psi \to \Xi^0 \bar{\Xi}^0$ are large ($\phi_\psi \sim 200^\circ$) and can be measured accurately in these channels.
+It should be noted that the generation of a large phase for the production of a hyperon pair in the $e^-e^+$ annihilation process was shown in the present work and in a series of other works \cite{Ahmadov1,Bystritskiy,BA,Ahmadov2,Ahmadov3,Kuraev}.
+Finally, in conclusion, I report that in the future I plan also to consider other binary processes of final state formation activated by charmonium annihilation.